About the department

 Located centrally on campus and housed in large modern facilities which have recently undergone extensive refurbishment, our laboratories service the teaching and research needs of analytical, organic, inorganic and physical chemistry, while specialist teaching and research laboratories exist for radiochemistry, polymer chemistry, analytical chemistry, microbiology and molecular pharmacology.

-From 2017 onwards students will also benefit from the University's £17m investment in brand new state-of-the-art STEMLab facilities.
-The University is also investing in additional refurbished laboratory space for teaching and research in the West Park of the campus.
+Students will benefit from the University's £17m investment in brand-new state-of-the-art STEMLab facilities.
+The University is has also investing in additional refurbished laboratory space for teaching and research in the West Park of the campus.